srikanthonl/ngx-braintree/README.md

 > import { HttpClientModule } from '@angular/common/http';

-Now in the imports section of @NgModule add these two lines `BraintreeModule.forRoot()` and `HttpClientModule` as shown below:
+Now in the imports section of @NgModule add these two lines `BraintreeModule` and `HttpClientModule` as shown below:

->  imports: [ BraintreeModule.forRoot(), HttpClientModule ]
+>  imports: [ BraintreeModule, HttpClientModule ]

 Now that you have finished all the above steps, you are now ready to use the ngx-braintree component in your application.
 Where ever you want the Braintree Dropin UI in your application, you can use the `<ngx-braintree></ngx-braintree>`component as shown below:

 	<ngx-braintree
 		[clientTokenURL]="'api/braintree/getclienttoken'"
 		[createPurchaseURL]="'api/braintree/createpurchase'"
-		(paymentStatus)="redirect($event)">
+		(paymentStatus)="onPaymentStatus($event)">
 	</ngx-braintree>

 **clientTokenURL** – is **YOUR** server-side API URL.
 This is YOUR server-side API method which calls Braintree and gets the clientToken for the Drop-in UI.
+A sample server API method that gives the clientToken is as shown below (.NET Code).
+For more information read the Braintree Server API section below.

+		[Route("api/braintree/getclienttoken")]
+        public HttpResponseMessage GetClientToken()
+        {
+            var gateway = new BraintreeGateway
+            {
+                Environment = Braintree.Environment.SANDBOX,
+                MerchantId = "your_braintree_merchant_id",
+                PublicKey = "your_braintree_public_key",
+                PrivateKey = "your_braintree_private_key"
+            };

+            var clientToken = gateway.ClientToken.Generate();
+            HttpResponseMessage response = Request.CreateResponse(clientToken);
+            return response;
+        }

 **createPurchaseURL** – is **YOUR** server-side API URL.
 This is YOUR server-side API method which is called when the user clicks Pay.
 This method communicates with Braintree to create a purchase.
+A sample server API method is as shown below (.NET Code).
+For more information read the Braintree Server API section below.

+		[Route("api/braintree/createpurchase")]
+        public HttpResponseMessage Post(string nonce)
+        {
+            var gateway = new BraintreeGateway
+            {
+                Environment = Braintree.Environment.SANDBOX,
+                MerchantId = "your_braintree_merchant_id",
+                PublicKey = "your_braintree_public_key",
+                PrivateKey = "your_braintree_private_key"
+            };

+            var request = new TransactionRequest
+            {
+                Amount = 1000.00M,
+                PaymentMethodNonce = nonce,
+                Options = new TransactionOptionsRequest
+                {
+                    SubmitForSettlement = true
+                }
+            };

+            Result<Transaction> result = gateway.Transaction.Sale(request);
+            HttpResponseMessage response = Request.CreateResponse(result);
+            return response;
+        }

-**paymentStatus** - is the event that you should listen to.
-This event is emitted when a payment process finishes.
+**paymentStatus** - is the event that you should listen to. onPaymentStatus() or you can use any name, is **YOUR** method in which you receive the payment status.
+The paymentStatus event is emitted when a payment process finishes.
 The event emits the response that your purchase URL API method (createPurchaseURL's value) returns.
 Returning the same response, helps you in accessing the response object on the client side and also helps you make decisions whether to redirect user to the payment confirmation page (if the payment succeeded) or to do something else if anything went wrong.

 > Make sure the values of **clientTokenURL** and **createPurchaseURL** are enclosed in single quotes